Rob1Ham/miniscript-templates/mint-008.md

 By using a single Principal key rather than a 2-of-3 multisig, this vault simplifies key management for the Principal while still maintaining robust security through the Primary Agent's 2-of-3 multisig.
 The vault requires both the Principal and Primary Agent to sign by default, providing strong collaborative custody.

 After the initial timelock expires, the Principal can move funds unilaterally.
-If the Principal has lost their key, the Principal can work with the Primary and Secondary Agents to recover funds after the second timelock period.
+If the Principal has lost their key, the Primary and Secondary Agents can recover funds without a Principal signature after the second timelock period.

 This timelock ordering, with sovereign recovery before emergency recovery, may be preferable when counter party risk is a greater concern than a principal losing their key.